Error-42/zusischewe/readme.md

 # Zusischewe

-A program to cause chaos in Zusi.
+A command line application to cause chaos in Zusi.

 It's botched together and doesn't really work very well, but in case you want to try and use it, go ahead.